devxiongmao/truckin-along/docs/user_journeys/trucking_company_loading_a_shipment_to_a_truck.md

-# TO DO

 # User Journey: Trucking Company Loading a Shipment to a Truck

 ## Persona

+**Name:** Peter Parker
-**Name:** Peter Parker, a person matching our standard trucking professional profile **Role:** A driver or admin tied to a trucking company that uses the app.
+**Role:** Driver or admin associated with a trucking company using the Truckin' Along platform
-**Goal:** To load a given shipment onto a truck
+**Goal:** Assign a shipment to an appropriate truck, optimizing for route efficiency and delivery grouping

 ---

 ## Journey Overview

-[Describe the context and purpose of this user journey.
-Why are they here?
-What triggered this experience?]
+Once a shipment has been claimed by a trucking company, the next step is deciding **which truck** should carry it.
+This workflow allows the user to group multiple shipments by delivery location and route, increasing operational efficiency and reducing costs.
+This journey focuses on assigning a shipment to the most appropriate truck based on planned stops and geography.

 ---